Rubber Molding: The Definitive Guide

 Aluminum and steel molds are the industry standard for rubber molding.
 Once the raw rubber enters the mold, heat is applied to cure the rubber in a process called vulcanization.
 The resistance to high temperatures makes steel and aluminum particularly useful in this process step.

-On the rubber side, you can use natural or synthetic rubber.
+On the raw rubber material side, you can use natural or synthetic rubber.
 Using various formulations, the material properties of the raw rubber can be enhanced to match the application requirements better.

 Example: